 Although it was annoying spending money we may not have needed to, I do admit that I’m really happy that we did as I love our new dishwasher!

-We ordered our dishwasher at AO.com which I’d totally recommend.
-We were so happy with the service, the delivery was super straightforward and the guys were super friendly.
+We ordered our dishwasher at AO.com, which I’d totally recommend.
+We were so happy with the service; the delivery was super straightforward, and the guys were super friendly.
 We ordered our fridge there, too.

 Yay, if you made it to the end of this post!
-I know that it’s super long but if you’re planning on spending a lot of money on an appliance it only makes sense that you know what you’re letting yourself in for!
+I know that it’s super long, but if you’re planning on spending a lot of money on an appliance, it only makes sense that you know what you’re letting yourself in for!

 Do you research as much as we do when you make a big purchase?
-Is there appliance you couldn’t live without (ours is obviously a dishwasher!)?
+Is there an appliance you couldn’t live without (ours is obviously a dishwasher!)?
 Do you have a favourite kitchen gadget?